This information has been updated for version 2.0.0, released January 2018.

 Sample Files (for V2.0.0 and beyond)

-Open WWW button in the Settings dialog and the URL supplied below, or
+use the Open WWW button in the Settings dialog and supply the URL, or

 Features of the Tool